For AI agents: the complete documentation index is at llms.txt. Markdown versions are available by appending .md or sending Accept: text/markdown.

 The radius prop sets the global radius value for the app that is inherited by all components that have a radius prop.
 It can be overwritten locally for a specific component by manually setting the radius prop.

 The accent_color prop sets the accent color of the app.
-Check out other options for the accent color here.
+See the theme docs for the full list of options.

 To see other props that can be set at the app level check out this documentation